HDL QPSK Transmitter and Receiver

 Automatic Gain Control

-As the input signal amplitude affects the symbol and carrier synchronizer PLL performance, the Automatic Gain Control subsystem is placed ahead of them.
+As the input signal amplitude affects the symbol and carrier synchronizer phase-locked loop (PLL) performance, the Automatic Gain Control subsystem is placed ahead of them.
 The magnitude squared output is compared with the AGC reference to generate an amplitude error.
 This error is multiplied with the loop gain and passed through an integrator to calculate the required gain.
 The resulted gain is multiplied with the AGC input to generate the AGC output.
 For more information, see Chapter 9.5 of [ 1 ].

 RRC Receive Filter

-The RRC Receive Filter is a Discrete FIR Filter HDL Optimized block with matched filter coefficients of the filter used for pulse-shaping in the transmitter.
+The RRC Receive Filter is a Discrete FIR Filter (DSP HDL Toolbox) block with matched filter coefficients of the filter used for pulse-shaping in the transmitter.
 The RRC matched filtering generates an RC pulse-shaped waveform, which has zero ISI characteristics at maximum eye opening in the eye diagram of the waveform.
 Also, the matched filtering process maximizes the signal to noise power ratio (SNR) of the filter output.

 Frequency and Time Synchronizer